MicrosoftDocs/quantum-docs-pr/articles/install-guide/csinstall.md

 ---
 # Develop with Q# + C#

-This is the installation guide for the QDK environment to program hybrid Q# and C# programs.
+Install the QDK to develop C# host programs to call Q# operations.

 Q# is a member of the .NET ecosystem and therefore is built to play well with other .NET languages--specifically C#.
 You can work with this pairing inside different development environments: